Best CFD Brokers for Professional Traders in the UK 2026

 Final Thoughts

+Spreadex provides the unique advantage of combined spread betting and CFD trading with competitive professional margins and no minimum deposit requirement.
 IG provides unmatched instrument coverage and five decades of operational stability, making it the choice for professionals who need access to 17,000+ markets and value established infrastructure.
-Saxo suits multi-asset professionals who benefit from portfolio-based margin and the ability to use existing investments as collateral.

 Before upgrading, ensure you genuinely meet the eligibility requirements and understand the trade-offs—particularly the loss of negative balance protection.
 Professional status is designed for experienced traders who can manage the additional risks that come with higher leverage.